Free tax filing has confused many Americans. Here's help.

 The Taxpayer Advocate, which represents the taxpayer’s voice within the IRS, has been critical of the IRS' management of the program, saying it fails "to promote the best interest of taxpayers,” noting the low usage and confusion among taxpayers.

-Additionally, critics say taxpayers may find themselves confused between the Free File system and the free or low-costs versions offered by the tax prep companies themselves.
+Additionally, critics say taxpayers may find themselves confused between the Free File system and the free or low-cost versions offered by the tax prep companies themselves.

 Last year, the nonprofit news organization ProPublica found that some of the companies added code to their websites that hid their Free File programs from search engines and diverted users to paid products.
 Outside investigations confirmed that at least five companies did have coding that prevented users from getting to the proper page.
 The companies cited in the reports have denied any wrongdoing.